vinitkumar/vinitkumar.github.com/_posts/2013-06-15-what-is-on-my-mind.md

 - Dart Games.
 - Facebook.
 - Twitter
-- Timepass stuff in skype.
+- Time-pass stuff in Skype.

 # How to track my day and goals: